Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 ---

-## 🎯 Part 2: Motivation, Interests and Process
+## 🎯 Block  2: Motivation, Interests and Process

 --{{0}}--
 Now let's explore what motivates different stakeholders to participate in dual VET and how the process actually works from start to finish.